maoschanz/drawing/CONTRIBUTING.md

 - If you can, try to **check if it hasn't already been fixed but not released**.
 - Report it with informations required by the adequate issue template.
+- If it's meaningful, try to include screenshots.

 ----